 2. Then, click on the “wsreset” in the search result.

 Wait for a while as this command will take a while to be executed.

 Restart your computer to let the changes take effect.
 After rebooting, your issue should be solved.

 Resetting Windows Store on your computer may solve this issue on your computer.

-Resetting Store will remove all the sign-in details from Store application.
-You will need to sign in again in order to use Store. ]
+Resetting Store will remove all the sign-in details from the Store application.
+You will need to sign in again in order to use the Store. ]

-1. Press Windows key+I to open Settings window.
-Click on “Apps“.
+1. Press Windows key+I to open the Settings window.

 4. In Microsoft Store settings window, scroll down and then click on “Reset” and you will get a confirmation tab, click on “Reset” to reset Store on your computer.

 Restart your computer and after rebooting check if Store is working or not.
 Your problem should be solved.